GFDRR/community-mapping/source/includes/posts/_02-project-design-preparation.md

 ### Overview of the Process

-De ning your project’s scope means considering how much area will be mapped, how much data will be col- lected, and how much time the project will require—a process illustrated in  gure 2.2.
+Defining your project’s scope means considering how much area will be mapped, how much data will be collected, and how much time the project will require—a process illustrated in figure 2.2.
 These decisions will enable you to determine your personnel and resource requirements as well.

 Although your long-term objective might be to map a large area such as a city, district, or even a country, it is advisable to begin with a smaller pilot project (box 2.1) and later scale up.
 This provides the necessary time and experience to build capacity in your team, nurture partnerships, and gain experience in the process.